Aspects of Jesus

 Are the two eyewitness Gospels of John and Thomas consistent with each other

 1. Are there any parables, stories, ideas, issues,

-advice, instructions, or facts within the four gospels that are in
+advice, instructions, or facts within the four Gospels that are in serious

-seeming conflict?
-We know there are significant conflicts.
+or significant conflict?
+We actually know there are significant conflicts.

 1. Are revelation and inspiration equivalent?
 If

 2. If they are not equivalent, what is revelation?
 What is inspiration?

 What is the difference?
 Is either one reliable in and of itself?
 If not,

 Intellectual versus Spiritual

 1. Given that the meanings of these are different from intelligent, do the words intellectual and spiritual mean